symmy596/SurfinPy/docs/source/README.rst

 2. **Method to generate surface phase diagrams as a function of temperature and pressure.**

-   - Use experimental data combined with ab initio data to generate a pressure vs temperature plot showing the state of a surface as a function of temperature and pressure of one species.
+   - Use experimental data combined with ab initio data to generate a pressure vs temperature plot showing the state (e.g. composition) of a surface as a function of temperature and pressure of one species.

 3. **Use calculated surface energies to built crystal morphologies.**